- Hyperpigmentation is a darkening of the skin caused by sun exposure, inflammation, or hormonal changes.

 “As with most skin care treatments, you should expect to see results after 6-8 weeks of consistent use,” she reports.

-Dr. Rhonda Q. Klein, a board-certified dermatologist with Connecticut Dermatology Group in Fairfield, confirms that “it will only lighten sun spots, hyperpigmentation and dark areas — not normal skin.
+Dr. Rhonda Q. Klein, a board-certified dermatologist with Modern Dermatology in Westport, CT, confirms that “it will only lighten sun spots, hyperpigmentation and dark areas — not normal skin.
 Thus, it is a very safe, well-tolerated, non-hydroquinone skin lightener that I frequently recommend.”

 Dr. Klein also notes other interventions that may be used in conjunction with kojic acid: “There are many other ingredients used for skin lightening that are very safe — namely alpha and beta hydroxy acids, vitamins A, B, C, E, and tranexamic acid — and I often recommend a combination of medical-grade skin care, peels, or lasers to best lighten the skin and reduce age spots or melasma, depending on the skin condition.”